 Unfortunately, phishing attacks aren’t limited to email.
 Cybercriminals also trick their victims through pop-up alerts, false WiFi networks, texts, and other social engineering methods.
-Although phishing scams continue to grow more sophisticated by the year, here are some tips to help you stay one step ahead of cybercriminals and safeguard your personal info.
+Although phishing scams continue to grow more sophisticated by the year, here are some phishing prevention tips to help you stay one step ahead of cybercriminals and safeguard your personal info.

 How to avoid falling for phishing scams